 - remove infrastructure and backfill trenches;

 - rehabilitate disturbed areas; and

 - return the area to its former land use.

-5.5 Rehabilitation Phases
+5.5 REHABILITATION PHASES

-Consistent with the rehabilitation planning concepts in the ESG3: Mining Operations Plan (MOP) Guidelines (NSW Trade and Investment, Regional Infrastructure and Services - Division of Resources and Energy, 2013), rehabilitation of disturbed lands will be undertaken sequentially (or in phases) to achieve the final land use.
-A description of these phases of rehabilitation is provided in Table 6.
+Rehabilitation of disturbed lands will be undertaken sequentially (or in phases) to achieve the final land use.
+A description of these phases of rehabilitation is provided in Table 5.